Tesla Model Y teardown: Smart cost-cutting, but no hidden V2G potential

 That said, there are going to be many further insights from studying the details, components, and assembly methods, which is what Munro does in order to produce reports that can help other companies bypass what might otherwise be learning experiences.

 Tesla replaced the fiber padding between the pack and body with strips of foam, representing a major cost reduction, Munro said.
-It also eliminated some parts, including: and AC filter wire harness trough, protective cover for fuses, and two high-voltage safety switch terminal caps.
+It also eliminated some parts, including an AC filter wire harness trough, protective cover for fuses, and two high-voltage safety switch terminal caps.
 The design of the battery cooling line was also improved.

 However, in a separate video focusing on other aspects of the car, Munro found some areas Tesla could potentially improve.